The ultimate guide on how to find the right therapist for you

 Different types of therapist licenses

 We know the landscape of therapy can feel confusing.
-There are so many terms and acronyms for different license types.
+There are so many terms and acronyms for different license types held by mental health professionals.
 MFT, LCSW, PsyD, PhD -- what do they mean, and do they even matter?

 There are a variety of ways someone can become a mental health provider, each involving different degrees and training and having slightly different specializations or scopes of practice.
 And many degree types can work with individuals and couples therapy.